theoemmerich/theoemmerich.github.io/_pages/about.md

 </div>
 <br>

-**I am looking forward to work with highly motivated Master or Ph.D. students and Postdocs.**
+**I am looking forward to working with highly motivated Master's and Ph.D. students, as well as Postdoctoral researchers.**